Lothian Thistle Hutchison Vale F.C.: Youth

 In April 2019 it was described as "Scotland's most fruitful football academy".

 Women

-Hutchison Vale also have a women's section who play in SWPL 2, the second division of the Scottish Women's Premier League.
+Hutchison Vale also have a women's section who play in SWF Championship, the highest division of the SWF which sits below the Scottish Women's Premier League.

-In 2018 they merged with Edinburgh University Ladies and were renamed Edinburgh University Hutchison Vale, playing their home games at the University's Peffermill Sports Ground, Edinburgh.
+In 2018 they merged with Edinburgh University Ladies and were renamed Edinburgh University Hutchison Vale, playing their home games at the university's Peffermill Sports Ground, Edinburgh.
 However this partnership ended at the end of the season, and they reverted to the Hutchison Vale name for 2019.

 Hutchison Vale Ladies won the Scottish Cup in 1993 & 1994.